Be a Part of God’s Plan for the Nations

 2. For Provision

 In Matthew 9:37–38, Jesus told his disciples, “The harvest is abundant, but the workers are few.
 Therefore, pray to the Lord of the harvest to send out workers into his harvest.”
-Will you pray for God to raise up missionaries as well as believers within these countries who will speak the Word with boldness?
-(Acts 4:29).
-At Revive Our Hearts, pray for God to continue equipping our international teams with translators, writers, producers, and faithful women to accomplish the task God has put before them.
+Will you pray for God to raise up missionaries as well as believers within these countries who will speak the Word with boldness (Acts 4:29)?
+At Revive Our Hearts, pray for God to continue equipping our international teams with translators, writers, producers, and faithful servants to accomplish the task He has put before them.

 4. For the Message to Multiply